with Glaciotectonic Examples

 The house roof shown in Figure 2-1 illustrates strike and dip in a tilted plane.
 The horizontal crest of the roof represents the strike with a compass direction of 50° (or N50E).
 The dip direction of the roof is SE, perpendicular to the strike: 50 + 90 = 140° (or S40E), and the dip angle measured from horizontal is 45°.

 Measurements are always made relative to true north rather than magnetic north.
 The most common compasses carried by field geologists are the Brunton Pocket Transit or the Silva Ranger.
 Both include built-in mechanisms for making magnetic declination adjustments and levels for measuring dip angles.
-With one of these relatively simple instruments, the field geologist can collect a great deal of information concerning the planar and linear elements for all kinds of structures.
+With one of these relatively simple instruments, the field geologist may collect a great deal of information concerning the planar and linear elements for all kinds of structures.

 The "T" symbol shown on Figure 2-1 is used to indicate strike-and-dip measurements on maps and diagrams.
 The long cross-line represents strike, and the shorter stem represents the dip direction.
 The dip angle is sometimes given next to the dip line.
-Variations of the basic strike-and-dip symbol are used for different planar features--see Fig. 2-2.
+Variations of the basic strike-and-dip symbol are used for different planar features—see Fig. 2-2.

-The orientation of a line relative to the earth's surface is likewise determined by two measurements: trend and plunge.
+The orientation of a line relative to the Earth's surface is likewise determined by two measurements: trend and plunge.
 Trend is defined as the compass direction of the line, and plunge is the direction and angle of downward tilting of the line.
 In Figure 2-1, the strike line has a trend of 50° and a plunge of 0°.
 The dip line has a trend of 140° and a plunge of 45°SE.
 The basic map symbol for a linear measurement is simply a short line with or without an arrow at one end to indicate the direction of plunge (fig. 2-2).
 A word of caution: trend and plunge refer to linear features, whereas strike and dip refer to planar features--do not confuse them.

 Figure 2-3 shows a map view of three points for which the elevations of a distinctive bed are known.
 The three points are labelled as follows: A = low point, B = intermediate point, and C = high point.
 In this special case, B and C are equal in elevation.
 To find the strike and dip, first connect the three points with straight lines forming a triangle.

 This planar triangle represents the dipping bed.
 Recall that strike is a horizontal line in the plane, that is a line of constant elevation; thus line CB is the strike.
-Its compass direction can be measured off the map.
+Its compass direction may be measured off the map.
 Next, draw a line which is perpendicular to the strike line CB and which passes through point A, the low point.
 This is the dip line (AE) and its compass direction equals strike direction plus 90°.
 The dip angle is given by a simple expression:

 elevation E - elevation A ------------------------- = tan (dip angle). map distance AEIn this case, 300/1020 = tan 16°.
 So, strike = 64° and dip = 16°SE.
 This example was easy to work with because two points are at the same elevation and automatically define the strike line.